mrbinky3000/mFrame/README.md

 This anti-framework was written to test a theory of mine.
 It's currently in alpha status but I've used it on my own for fun projects.
 I'm continuing to refine stuff and automating common code tasks by creating new core classes and methods.
 I would love it if you would help the project along by forking and improving mFrame.

+##Todo
+- Autoload a controller who's name is based on a pattern derived from the name of the current view.
+So bob.php auto-loads a controller called bob_c.php
+- Document the heck out of everything